jcabmora/minttyrc-theme-to-gnome/README.md

 1) compile by running:
   > javac GetMinttyTheme.java

-2) run the program to generate a bash script from a mintty config file named "minttycolor"
+2) run the program to generate a bash script from a mintty config file named "minttycolor":
   > java GetMinttyTheme minttycolor

-   This will generate a file named minttycolor.sh
+   This will generate a file named minttycolor.sh.

 3) depending on your umask settings, you might need to change the permissions on the generated bash file to allow you to execute the file: